PM Lofven says foreign powers threatening Sweden's 2018 election

-STOCKHOLM (Reuters) - Prime Minister Stefan Lofven said "foreign powers" were likely to try to interfere with Sweden's elections next year, adding the country's cyber-security defences would be strengthened.
+STOCKHOLM (Reuters) - Prime Minister Stefan Lofven said "foreign powers" were likely to try to interfere with Sweden's elections next year, adding the country's cyber-security defenses would be strengthened.

 "It is becoming more and more obvious that foreign powers are trying to influence elections" around the world, he said.